martinnirtl/otel-demo/compose/README.md

 ## 4. Explore Data in Dynatrace

-As our demo app is now up and running, we want to check the data in Dynatrace.
+As our demo is now up and running, we want to check the data in Dynatrace.
 Let's visit the **Hosts** menu and search for the host `OpenTelemetry Demo Host`.
-On the host details page, look for the Backend process ():
+On the host details page, look for the Backend process (see first process in screenshot below):

 ![Processes and Containers](https://raw.githubusercontent.com/martinnirtl/otel-demo/master/docs/img/dt-processesandcontainers.png)

-From the process, we can easily navigate to the Backend service and visit the PurePaths view.
-Finally, select a transaction to see the PurePath enriched by OpenTelemetry spans and explore the e2e visibility and code-level insights.
+From the process, we can easily navigate to the Backend Service and visit the PurePaths view.
+Finally, select a transaction to see the PurePath enriched by OpenTelemetry spans and explore the e2e visibility and code-level insights made possible by the OpenTelemetry span ingest API.

 ![Processes and Containers](https://raw.githubusercontent.com/martinnirtl/otel-demo/master/docs/img/dt-purepath.png)